 General Information: Students enter Amherst with varying degrees of preparation in mathematics and statistics.
 It is not always easy to decide which course is most appropriate.
 Students who study mathematics during their first semester at Amherst typically take Math 105, 111, 121 or 211.
 Students who study statistics during their first year at Amherst typically take Stat 111, 135, or 230.
-Click here for course descriptions.
+See course descriptions for more information.

 To determine what mathematics course is appropriate for you, please read on in the Mathematics Placement section.
 For statistics placement, please scroll down to the Statistics Placement Section.

-Please click HERE for Mathematics and Statistics Placement information to aid in Orientation Advising.
-Contact Professor Danielle Benedetto (x5465 or email@example.com) with questions about Mathematics Placement and contact Professor Nicholas Horton (x5655 or firstname.lastname@example.org) with questions about Statistics Placement.
+See Mathematics and Statistics Placement information to aid in Orientation Advising.
+Contact Professor Danielle Benedetto (x5465 or email@example.com) with questions about Mathematics Placement and contact Professor Amy Wagaman (x2423 or firstname.lastname@example.org) with questions about Statistics Placement.

 Please read the following information carefully.